Shared cycle path set to connect Waipawa and Waipukurau

 The path aims to connect the two towns and make walking and cycling easier for the public.

-"While we are strongly focused on safety, we also have a responsibility to encourage people to think about using different ways of getting around without driving a car," Transport Agency Senior Project Manager Rob Partridge said.
+"While we are strongly focused on safety, we also have a responsibility to encourage people to think about using different ways of getting around without driving a car," NZ Transport Agency senior project manager Rob Partridge said.

-The path provides a separate area for cyclists and walkers aiding in safety.
+The path provides a separate area for cyclists and walkers, aiding in safety.

-Construction is expected to begin in mid 2020.
+Construction is expected to begin in mid-2020.

-Around 4.2km of path will be built on the eastern side of Taipairu Road and State Highway 2.
+Around 4.2km of path will be built on the eastern side of Taipairu Rd and State Highway 2.

 "We are thrilled to see progress on these plans to better connect Waipukurau and Waipawa," Central Hawke's Bay mayor Alex Walker said.